top of page

 Genome

-The entire set of genetic instructions found in a cell.
+The complete set of genetic instructions in a cell.

 Glucosepane